pragmaticivan/mikro-orm-entity-factory/README.md

 To use this repository for development:

 1. Clone the repository: `git clone https://github.com/pragmaticivan/mikro-orm-entity-factory`

 2. Instantiate the development and database container: `docker-compose up -d` The development container is configured with npm and a test suite for experimenting with changes.
 The docker-compose.yml maps the src files into the container, changes made in your local repository will be reflected in the container.

 _Note_: Disregard installation errors for [husky](https://github.com/adamdubicki/typeorm-entity-factory/issues/5).
 Husky expects a git path, but the git path is not mounted into the docker container.

-3. You can then shell into the development container with `docker exec -it mikroorm-entity-factory /bin/bash`.
+3. You can then shell into the development container with `docker exec -it mikro-orm-entity-factory /bin/bash`.

 4. From within the container you can run the test suite with `npm run test`.